 Why do you need term insurance if you are self-employed?

-• Unstable revenue: A regular job assures a definite sum credited to your account every month.
+A regular job assures a definite sum credited to your account every month.
 You can plan your expenses and savings accordingly.
-However, as an entrepreneur, to stabilise and grow your business, you may often funnel your earnings back into your venture.
+However, as an entrepreneur, to stabilize and grow your business, you may often funnel your earnings back into your venture.
 It might leave behind limited cash for savings and investments.
 Moreover, there is no surety for the monthly profit amounts.
 If you are a freelancer, your source of income may not be consistent.
 Thereby, your earnings might vary from one month to another.
 Inconsistent revenues can erode savings for meeting day-to-day living expenses, leaving little reserve funds.

-• Loans and debts: At the nascent stage, your business will need seed capital.
+At the nascent stage, your business will need seed capital.
 You may have to take substantial business or personal loans to build a strong foundation for your company.
 Even with an established enterprise, you may require finances for procuring raw materials, buying machinery and more.
 Arranging for such funds may lead to sizeable debts.
 Moreover, you may use your credit card to buy groceries and medicines, pay school fees, cover electricity bills or rent, etc. If the dues accumulate, the interests levied can make the outstanding credit staggering.
 In addition to this, if you have a home or a car loan, the equated monthly instalments (EMIs) can be an extra burden if your earnings stop.

 How can term insurance help?